izutayohana/SurveyForm/README.txt

-Survey form created with HTML and CSS as a certification project frrom freeCodeCamp.org
+Survey form created with HTML and CSS as a certification project from freeCodeCamp.org